rithmschool/javascript_fundamentals_solutions/objects_and_arrays_exercise/readme.md

 ```

 1. Write the command to add the language "Go" to the languages array
+2. Change the difficulty to the value of `7`.
 2. Using the `delete` keyword, write the command to remove the jokes key from the programming object
 3. Write the command to add a new key called `isFun` and a value of `true` to the programming object.
 4. Using a loop, iterate through the languages array and console.log all of the languages
 5. Using a loop, console.log all of the keys in the programming object
 5. Using a loop, console.log all of the values in the programming object